gaepdit/iaip/README.md

 IAIP Notes for Developers
 =========================

-ClickOnce Fork
+ClickOnce deployment
 ---

-This is a special fork to prepare for moving to a [ClickOnce](http://msdn.microsoft.com/en-us/library/142dbbz4%28v=vs.90%29.aspx) installation process.
+These are/were the steps to follow for moving to a [ClickOnce](http://msdn.microsoft.com/en-us/library/142dbbz4%28v=vs.90%29.aspx) installation process.
+Issue numbers refer to forked repository at [IAIP ClickOnce](https://bitbucket.org/dougwaldron/iaip-clickonce).
+Once ClickOnce development is complete, this section will be removed.

 ### Pre-deployment (complete):